 - Handheld vacuums – maximum mobility, great for localized and small messes.
 If you opt for an upright or canister vacuum (or stick vacuum that isn’t a 2-in-1) you may want an extra handheld for quick small clean ups.

 The second question you need to answer, what is your budget?

-If you’re looking to spend over $300, chances are you’ll want to go with a Dyson.
-There are of course exceptions (handhelds, older models, etc.), but most Dyson vacuum models are going to be $300+.
+If you’re looking to spend at or over the $$$ pricing tier, chances are you’ll want to go with a Dyson.
+There are of course exceptions (handhelds, older models, etc.), but most Dyson vacuum models are going to be above the $$$ tier.